TomSumner28/merchant-data/README.md

 Then open `http://localhost:5000` in your browser.
 The application downloads the workbook from Google Sheets and displays the dashboard automatically.
 Ensure the environment variables mentioned above are set so the sheet can be retrieved.
+The server prints the resolved sheet ID and whether an API key is detected when it starts.
+Check these logs if live data does not appear.

 ### Connecting your Google Sheet